JoeyHendricks/python-benchmark-harness/README.md

 # Verify if the function does not breach any defined boundaries.
 results = upt.analyse_benchmark_against_defined_boundaries()
 ```
+This type of test focuses on allowing you to define boundaries where you code needs adhere to.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.